 Their operational and incentive structure prevents many private equity funds from doing what’s necessary to remain competitive.
 Consider the opposite approach: Once WeWork opened their first location in NYC, they started investing in their brand and a set of technologies and capabilities that are relevant for a much larger portfolio — even thought they only operated a small office space in one building.

 Did you enjoy this article?
 Feel free to like and share it with your friends and colleagues.
-Follow Dror on LinkedIn or Twitter to read Part 2 of this series and access additional research and analysis.
+Follow Dror on LinkedIn or Twitter to read the next parts of this series and access additional research and analysis.

 Dror Poleg works with some of the world’s most innovative real estate investors, operators, and technologists to bring to market products that reshape the way people live, work, and travel.
 Follow @drorpoleg on Twitter or visit Rethinking.RE for his latest research.